 I first read it as a reluctant adolescent resident at Alameda County’s “Snedigar Cottage” — a sort of county facility for street kids, kids taken from their parents by the state, abandoned kids (my case), and so on, and on.

 To somebody’s credit, there was a program called “The BookMobile” — where a huge mobile library came to our grounds on a monthly basis and allowed us to “borrow” books on the honor system.
-This is one of the coolest things I remember about being a “Kastout Kid” — I got to read and educate myself at will, and learn responsibility.
+This is one of the coolest things I remember about being a “Kastout Kid” — I got to read and educate myself at will, and learn some basic responsibility.
 And I did.
+If you didn’t return the books, or returned them jacked up… no more books for you!

-This book by Arthur C. Clarke, along with so many others — I’ll mention “The Third Eye” by T Lobsang Rampa — opened my mind to higher concepts that made sense to me.
+This fantastical book by Arthur C. Clarke, along with so many others that left me craving more — I’ll mention “The Third Eye” by T. Lobsang Rampa — opened my mind to higher concepts that somehow made sense to me.

 The thing is, I was completely fascinated with the idea that there were smarter beings in the Universe than us.
 In fact, I clung to the idea like a lifeline.
 Small wonder.
-My best examples of responsible humans were the overworked social case agents in the system and counselors at the “Cottage.”
+My best examples of responsible humans were overwhelmed, dysfunctional parents (are there any other kind?) who’s dreams of a better future were dashed by reality, overwhelmed social workers, and underpaid “counselors” at The Cottage.

-Everybody else in the world seemed to be fighting about something and becoming more polarized.
+To me, it appeared that everybody in the world seemed to be frustrated, overwhelmed, fighting about something, and becoming more polarized.